haraka/haraka.github.io/content/8.plugins/asn.md

 ## Usage

-The AS number can be accessed by plugins that run after `connect.asn` like so:
+The AS number can be accessed by plugins that run after `asn` like so:

-    var asn = connection.results.get('connect.asn');
+    var asn = connection.results.get('asn');
     if (asn && asn.asn) {
         connection.loginfo(plugin, "hey look, it's ASN: " + asn.asn);
     }